codefyphp/docs/busses/event-bus.md

-As explained in the Busses section, and event bus signals that something has happened.
+As explained in the Busses section, an event bus signals that something has happened.
 In CodefyPHP, the event bus can be used as a simple pub/sub.
 You can capture what has happened and then pass it on to a queue to be processed later.

 Let’s say for example that you want to send an email when ever a new post is created.
 If done synchronously, the user